BestTimesToVisit.com Logo

 attraction

 Escape the crowds and witness the ancient Mayan ruins of El Rey bathed in the soft glow of dawn.
-This smaller, less-visited site offers a peaceful connection to history, with iguanas often basking on the stones as the sun climbs.
-Arrive before 9 AM to enjoy the tranquility and capture stunning photos without the midday heat.
+This smaller, less-visited site offers a peaceful connection to history, and you might even spot iguanas basking on the stones as the day begins.

 food